bensaufley/gqltsapi/README.md

-# babelts-starter
+# gqltsapi

-babelts-starter is a basic setup for a server-side Node application written in TypeScript and using [`@babel/preset-typescript`].
+gqltsapi is a basic setup for a server-side Node application written in TypeScript and using [`@babel/preset-typescript`] and [GraphQL].
 It requires [Docker].

 ## Structure